Kernix13/markdown-cheatsheet/readme-templates/web-dev-readme.md

 ## Technologies Used

-- simple table of things like Node, npm, Express, etc.
+- If applicable: simple table of things like Node, npm, Express, etc.

 Example: